Advanced Practice Registered Nurse Requirements in Missouri

-A nurse may be granted temporary recognition after completion of an advanced nursing program.
+A nurse may be granted temporary recognition after completion of an advanced nursing program (Nurse Practitioner programs in Missouri).
 By current definition, an advanced nursing program is a graduate program in an APRN specialty area that includes 500 hours of supervised clinical practice.

 The Missouri Board recognizes four APRN categories: nurse anesthetist, nurse midwife, nurse practitioner, and clinical nurse specialist.
 Nurse practitioners and clinical nurse specialists have ‘specialty areas’, for example, women’s health or acute care; the specialty may be as broad as family practice.